Proximal Humerus Fractures

 Humeral Shaft Fractures

-Mechanism: Falls, high-energy trauma, or birth injuries (e.g., clavicle or humerus fractures during delivery).
+Definition: Fractures of the diaphysis of the humerus that is often caused by falls, high-energy trauma, or birth injuries (e.g., clavicle or humerus fractures during delivery).

 Treatment: